Buy-to-Let Mortgages: ICR, Deposits and Lender Criteria

 • conveyancing and completion

-Whether you are buying your first rental, remortgaging an existing let property, reviewing a limited company structure or expanding a portfolio, the key is matching the case to lenders whose criteria fit the detail.
-Mortgage One can help you assess the options, structure the application properly and avoid wasting time with lenders that are unlikely to fit.
-Speak to our team.
+Mortgage One has whole of market access for buy-to-let lending.
+Whether you are buying your first rental, remortgaging an existing let property, reviewing a limited company structure or expanding a portfolio, the work is in matching the case to lenders whose criteria fit the detail.

 The information provided in this article is for general guidance only and does not constitute personal or regulated financial advice.
 If you’d like to understand what these moves could mean for you, speak to Mortgage One.
 We can explain your options and timings based on your specific circumstances.